Braytonio/Braytonio.github.io/aboutme.md

 ![Radio
 Days](https://raw.githubusercontent.com/Braytonio/Braytonio.github.io/master/img/radio250.png)

-How do I scale and position images in Markdown?
+How do I scale and position images in Markdown? <!--more-->

 Is there some sort of [plugin](https://github.com/datenstrom/yellow-plugins/tree/master/image)?

 ### Dates & Data
-Colin Brayton is a São Paulo, Brazil based translator, editor and journalist.
+Colin Brayton is a São Paulo, Brazil-based translator, editor and journalist.

 Borned and raised in Lost Angles, California (1960s-198s), Colin spent formative periods in the San Francisco Bay Area (1984-1996) and Brooklyn, New York (1996-2007) as well.

-Colin has a Master's degree in Comparative Literature from Berserkeley in medieval literature and also completed a ton of doctoral coursework in
-Romance philology and Arabic literature while teaching lit and comp to freshmen.
+Colin has a Master's degree in Comparative Literature from Berserkeley in medieval literature and also completed a ton of doctoral coursework in Romance philology and Arabic literature while teaching lit and comp to freshmen.

-This was before getting a life, moving to New York, and going to work as a journeyman [copy editor](http://www.copydesk.org/).
+This was before Colin got a life, moving to New York City and going to work as a journeyman [copy editor](http://www.copydesk.org/).

-Among many gigs, I -- back to the first person -- worked as copy chief of an Internet economy publication -- this was pre-9/11 -- and as managing editor and interim chief at a securities industry trade weekly.
+Among many gigs, I -- the third person is pretentious -- worked as copy chief of an Internet economy publication -- this was pre-9/11 -- and as managing editor and interim chief at a securities industry trade weekly.

 Lots of fascinating stories on the early days of enterprise Linux on a massive scale.